Texas and St. Louis Railway: Grand Narrow Gauge Trunk

 The T&SL was a promoter of the Grand Narrow Gauge Trunk.
 If all required elements had fallen into place, this would have created continuous narrow-gauge tracks extending from Mexico City to the Great Lakes.
-The T&SL already planned to extend southerly to Laredo, Texas, where not much more than a bridge or ferry would have been necessary to have joined it to the narrow-gauge rails of the National Railroad of Mexico which ran south from Nuevo Laredo, Mexico to Mexico City.
-Then, a new railroad would have been needed to fill the gap between the end of T&SL’s line in the north and a connection around St. Louis to the narrow-gauge Toledo, Cincinnati & St. Louis Railroad, which true to its name ran all the way from East St. Louis to Toledo, Ohio on Lake Erie.
+The T&SL already planned to extend southerly to Laredo, Texas, where not much more than a bridge or ferry would have been necessary to have joined it to the narrow-gauge rails of the National Railroad of Mexico, which ran south from Nuevo Laredo, Mexico to Mexico City.
+Then, a new railroad would have been needed to fill the gap between the end of T&SL's line in the north and a connection around St. Louis to the narrow-gauge Toledo, Cincinnati & St. Louis Railroad, which true to its name ran from East St. Louis to Toledo, Ohio, on Lake Erie.
 Representatives of the T&SL and the Toledo, Cincinnati & St. Louis announced in January 1881 their agreement to form such a linking railroad, to be called the Toledo, Texas and Rio Grande.
-While a company of that name was chartered in Illinois on June 8, 1882, financial issues with both sponsor railroads starting around the Fall of 1882 quickly prevented any real progress on the plan.
+While a company of that name was chartered in Illinois on June 8, 1882, financial issues with both sponsor railroads, starting around the fall of 1882, quickly prevented any real progress on the plan.

 While the failure of the Grand Narrow Gauge Trunk and its sponsors did not by itself doom the narrow-gauge railroad movement in the U.S., this occurrence was seen as solid evidence that narrow-gauge lines were not competitive with standard railroads for general transport purposes, although they might still have uses in niche applications.

 Receivership and sale

-The T&SL ran into various forms of trouble, ranging from lack of adequate equipment, heavy rains in the Fall of 1883, and eventually a train crew strike in November 1883 when the railroad could not timely pay employees.
+The T&SL ran into various forms of trouble, ranging from lack of adequate equipment, heavy rains in the fall of 1883, and eventually a train crew strike in November 1883, when the railroad could not timely pay employees.
 The railroad went into receivership in early 1884.
-After foreclosure, its assets were technically conveyed to two different companies, with the Texas portion going to the “St. Louis, Arkansas and Texas Railway Company in Texas” on February 11, 1886, and the Arkansas and Missouri portions going to the “St. Louis, Arkansas and Texas Railway Company in Arkansas and Missouri” on April 29, 1886; however, only one management existed for the new St. Louis, Arkansas and Texas Railway.
+After foreclosure, its assets were technically conveyed to two different companies, with the Texas portion going to the St. Louis, Arkansas and Texas Railway Company in Texas on February 11, 1886, and the Arkansas and Missouri portions going to the St. Louis, Arkansas and Texas Railway Company in Arkansas and Missouri on April 29, 1886; however, only one management existed for the new St. Louis, Arkansas and Texas Railway.
 That line began quickly converting to standard-gauge on October 18, 1886.
-In early 1891, the assets of both companies, obtained in foreclosure, were conveyed to and constituted the core of the newly formed St. Louis Southwestern Railway Company, commonly known as the Cotton Belt.
+In early 1891, the assets of both companies, obtained in foreclosure, were conveyed to and constituted the core of the newly formed St. Louis Southwestern Railway, commonly known as the Cotton Belt.